appsquickly/typhoon/README.md

 # Typhoon! (www.typhoonframework.org)

-Elegant, powerful dependency injection for Cocoa and CocoaTouch.
-Lightweight (just 2500 lines of code), yet full-featured and super-easy to use.
+Powerful dependency injection for Cocoa and CocoaTouch.
+Lightweight, yet full-featured and super-easy to use.

 ### Swift News!!!

 We're getting Typhoon ready to work with Swift.

-* . . in the meantime, to use Typhoon with your Swift applications, we recommend writing the assembly part in Objective-C. The rest of your application can be Swift.
+* . . in the meantime, to use Typhoon with your Swift applications, we recommend writing the assembly part in Objective-C. The rest of your application (or as much as you would like) can be Swift.

 ## Familiar with Dependency Injection?